 Rule Three: Though You May Be, Do Not Appear Lost

-True though this may be, I have a few blind spots.
-Never in my life have I felt so lacking in music depth, especially the oldies, as the day I walked into Melodica Music Store.
-Mocking my seemingly limited repertoire was a universe of melodies waiting to be explored.
-Still, recognizable Zilizopendwa and Rhumba numbers afforded me points of reference, enabling me to put up with the façade.
+True as this may be, I admittedly have a few blind spots.
+Never in my life have I felt so lacking in musical depth, especially the oldies, as the day I walked into Melodica Music Store.
+Mocking my seemingly limited repertoire was a universe of melodies begging to be explored.
+Still, some few household Zilizopendwa and Rhumba names afforded me points of reference, enabling me to save face.

-Rule Four: If Lost-lost; Ask a Soldier for Directions
+Rule Four: If lost-lost; Ask a Soja for Directions

-There comes a time that admitting ignorance is the wisest thing to do.
+There comes a time when admitting ignorance is the wisest thing to do.
 Mama raised no fool, so I bit the bullet and asked for help.

 I came to learn that Melodica is the oldest music shop within East Africa.
 Not only is it a shop, but also a record label, vinyl producer and publisher of African music.
-If walls could talk, the ones at Melodica Music would have stories about encounters with musical greats like Daudi Kabaka.
+If walls could talk, the ones at Melodica Music would tell tales about sonic encounters with musical greats, not excluding Daudi Kabaka.

 Rule Five: If the Goal is to Fill Your Stomach, Go to The Not So Nice-Looking Restaurant.
 Utalipia Ambience Wewe!
 Chunga.

-Prior to paying Melodica Music Store a visit (because that was the only thing I was willing and able to pay), I always thought vinyl records, let alone record players, were luxury goods.
+Prior to paying Melodica Music Store a visit (because that was the only payment I could willingly make), I thought vinyl records, let alone record players, were luxury goods.
 It took immense courage to even decide to be a walk-in window shopper.
-However, as I browsed through their diverse offerings, I was pleasantly shocked at how catering the prices were.
+However, as I browsed through their diverse offerings, I was pleasantly shocked at how well distributed the prices were.

-Vinyl is not their only trade.
-They stock a comprehensive music collection, including CDs, cassettes, and instruments like the violin.
+Vinyl is not the only trade at Melodica.
+They also stock a comprehensive music collection, including CDs, cassettes, and instruments like the violin.